haseebjaved4212/JavaScript_In_30_days/Day_06_Object_&_OOPS_Basics/README.md

 ```

 - b.
-Bracket NotationUse when:
+Bracket Notation Use when:

 The property name contains spaces or special characters.The property name is stored in a variable (dynamic access).The property name is a number (though not common for object keys).

 **Syntax:**

 ```js